4 STRETCHES YOU SHOULD DO EVERY MORNING!

 STRETCH EXERCISE #2: DEEP SQUAT GROIN STRETCH

-The second move is more of a stretch which will help loosen up the hips and the groin.
+The second move is an effective morning stretch which will help loosen up the hips and the groin.

 If you happen to be a side sleeper and pull your legs up into your chest or sleep with your knees pressed together, you probably suffer from tight hip flexors and hip adductors (groin muscles).

-It’s important to try to re-establish looseness in these muscles because asymmetrical pulling on the pelvis can cause postural issues, low back pain and stiffness.
+It’s important to try to re-establish flexibility in these muscles because asymmetrical pulling on the pelvis can cause postural issues, low back pain and decreased spinal range of motion.

-This movement will also stretch out the biceps, forearms and finger flexors.
+This movement will also stretch out some upper body muscles: the biceps, forearms and finger flexors.
 Believe it or not, our biceps can get tight while we’re sleeping if they’re kept in a bent elbow position for hours on end.

-To do this, drop down into a deep squat position with your hands between your legs and flat on the floor.
-Your palms will be flat with fingers pointing backward.
-Then drive your elbows into your legs to drive your knees apart and deepen the groin stretch while at the same time allowing your thighs to help reinforce the straightness of your arms to get that biceps and forearm stretch.
+Starting position is dropping down into a deep squat position with feet flat and your hands in contact with the floor between your legs a bit less than shoulderwidth apart, palms facing backward.
+Then drive your elbows into your inner thighs to drive your knees apart and deepen the groin stretch while at the same time straightening your arms to get that biceps and forearm stretch.

 DEEP SQUAT GROIN STRETCH

-Try to keep your chest up to get thoracic extension and keep your heels down to work on that calf tightness too.
+Try to keep your chest up to get thoracic extension and keep your heels down to get a calf stretch too.
 Stay here for about 30 seconds.

 STRETCH EXERCISE #3: OVERHEAD LEANING LUNGE STRETCH